MicrosoftDocs/security/security-docs/Threat-modeling-aiml.md

 ## Key New Considerations in Threat Modeling: Changing the way you view Trust Boundaries

 ### Assume compromise/poisoning of the data you train from as well as the data provider.
-Learn to detect anomalous and malicious data entries as well as being able to distinguish between and recover from them.
+Learn to detect anomalous and malicious data entries as well as being able to distinguish between and recover from them

 ### Summary